 - Will both lead to weight loss?

-- So, is intermittent fasting better than calorie restriction?
+- So, is intermittent fasting better than calorie restriction without moderate calorie restrictions?

-Well, intermittent fasting will not work for weight loss without a moderate calorie restriction.
+Well, intermittent fastn.
 These methods work best if combined mindfully.

 - Which is better for my health?